lealexio/ProjetWebStatsCovid/README.md

 ```
 if the code of the data begin with 'DEP' it's a department, 'REG' it's a region, 'FRA' it's France stats.

-To hide the content of a Component, a boolean "hide" variable is used and switch when the user click on Component.
+To hide the content of a Component, a boolean "hide" variable is use and switch when the user click on Component.
 Then the component data is show when true, and hidden when false.

 ###Graphic Component

 The graphic component is named DepartementChart.

+This component is waiting for the selection of a department by the user, the list of available departments is passed as argument by the parent component named APP.
+When the user chooses a department, an Axios GET request is execute for the selected department.
+The result Data is given as an argument to RandomChart Component.
+RandomChart processes the data and displays it in a chart using Chart.js.

+##Deployment

+The project is deploy from GitHub to (Netlify)[https://www.netlify.com/].